-Teaching Sciences (Earth and Space, Life, and Physical Sciences - Chemistry or Physics) B.A.Sc.
+Teaching Sciences (Earth & Space, Life, and Physical Sciences - Chemistry or Physics) B.A.Sc.

-- Graduates are highly sought after for their in-depth understand of science, teaching, and technology.
+- Graduates are highly sought after for their in-depth understanding of science, teaching, and technology.

 - Field-based program with 40+ weeks of opportunities to be immersed in multiple classrooms.

-- Create instruction opportunities that are adapted to students with diverse -backgrounds and exceptionalities.
+- Ability to create instruction opportunities that are adapted to students with diverse backgrounds and exceptionalities.

 - Use data to inform and improve instruction and programs.